ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/incremental-time-series/client-api/operations/get.markdown

 * Call `store.Operations.Send` to execute the operation.
 * Entries are returned into a `dictionary of `TimeSeriesRangeResult` classes.
 * Calculate where the next `Get` operation needs to start.
-   {NOTE: }
-     * A `SkippedResults` value is returned by the `Get` operation, with the number of entries that have actually been read.
-     * This is because each fetched node value is considered an entry, and the number of node values within each entry is unknown when you start the operation.
-       Each entry may contain two node values for example, that are considered entries by the operation.
-     * The place to begin your next `Get` operation, is:
-       the **length of unique entries** returned by the operation + the **`SkippedResults` value**.
+   {NOTE: To calculate where the next page should start:}
+     * The value you set in `pageSize`, counts the first value of each entry.
+       But each entry may have additional per-node values.
+       The per-node values are counted by the `Get` operation, and returned in a `SkippedResults` value.
+     * To find where the next page starts, add:
+        * `start` (your current starting point)
+        * `pageSize`
+        * `SkippedResults`
    {NOTE/}
+* Run the next `Get` operation with your calculation result as its `start` entry.

 ---